 Specifically, it tells potential customers that your company follows best practices for securing and managing the information entrusted to your care.

 Of course, the ideal way to build trust is to have a fruitful provider-client relationship over many years, but that’s not something you can lay down as table stakes.
-A report from a SOC audit can be an excellent reference from a known key player in the industry.
-It’s a shortcut to trust.
+A report from a SOC audit can be an excellent reference from a known key player in the industry and can help establish trust more quickly with prospects.

-However, calling it a “shortcut” shouldn’t imply that passing a SOC audit is quick or easy.
+However, passing a SOC audit is neither quick nor easy.
 It takes a lot of work to achieve compliance — if it didn’t, a positive SOC report wouldn’t be worth the paper it was printed on.

-The process revolves around a visit from an unbiased third-party auditor, who will take stock of your documented information security controls and evaluate how close your documentation comes to each SOC control objective.
+The process revolves around a visit from an unbiased third-party auditor known as a Certified Public Accountant (CPA).
+The CPA will take stock of your documented information security controls and evaluate how close your documentation comes to each SOC control objective.

 How does a SOC audit work?